thegreatape/thegreata.pe-source/_posts/2016-08-28-defusing-distracting-defaults.markdown

 The break defaults to 15 minutes, but you can pass a custom number as an argument to the script (so `unfocus 5` gives you a 5 minute break).
 When run, it'll display a countdown timer of how long your break has remaining, then exit and re-enable Focus.
 It'll even re-enable Focus if you accidentally kill the script while it's running.

 And that's it!
 I've just gotten this set up today, but I'm pleased with how it's working so far.
 Time will tell if it's a good long-term solution for me.

+_Updated Feb 26th, 2017: A previous solution here used [sleepwatcher](http://www.bernhard-baehr.de/), but it began starting slowly after upgrading to Sierra.
+I replaced it with with Hammerspoon._